Hazelmehra/citizen-grievance-sentiment-analysis-/README.md

 routing, and (in upcoming phases) performs sentiment analysis to prioritize issues based on urgency and emotional tone.

-This project was developed as part of a technical internship program focused on building enterprise-grade, MLOps-aligned data science solutions for the Government & Public Sector domain.

 ## Problem Statement
 Public grievance redressal systems are often slow, disorganized, and reliant on manual review.
 Civic officials must read through large volumes of citizen feedback to determine